 You’re probably thinking: what in the world is Chasteberry!

-Vitex (also known as Chasteberry, a key ingredient in our Cleanse) comes from a shrub called the Chaste tree.
+Chasteberry, a key ingredient in Balance, comes from a shrub called the Chaste tree.
 Chaste trees bloom beautiful purple flowers that ripen into white berries (aka Chasteberries).

 What can Chasteberry help treat?

-Vitex berries are a low-risk homeopathic supplement that has been widely used for 2,000+ years.
+So what is Vitex used for?
+Chasteberries are a low-risk homeopathic supplement that has been widely used for 2,000+ years.
 For centuries, women have used Chasteberry to treat menstrual and hormone-related problems.

-Nowadays, practitioners like naturopaths use a Vitex vitamin to treat a number of conditions, including:
+Nowadays, practitioners like naturopaths use a Chasteberry vitamin to treat a number of conditions, including:

 - Menstrual disorders (amenorrhea, dysmenorrhea)

 - Corpus luteum insufficiency